Building a Resilient Business Strategy with Quantitative Risk Analysis

 History of Risk Management in Business Operations

-Tracing the history of risk management, we see a significant shift on quantitative and qualitative risk assessment methods.
-Historically, businesses relied heavily on qualitative assessments that relied on subjective judgements and were often descriptive in nature.
+Tracing the history of risk management, we see a significant shift in quantitative and qualitative risk assessment methods.
+Historically, businesses relied heavily on qualitative assessments that relied on subjective judgments and were often descriptive.
 However, this approach had its limitations as it lacked precision and left room for ambiguity.

-The business world realized these drawbacks and started moving on quantitative and qualitative risk analysis.
+The business world realized these drawbacks and started moving on to quantitative and qualitative risk analysis.
 The shift from qualitative risk analysis was driven by the need for a more precise, objective, and numerical approach to evaluate and manage risk.
-This shift significantly improved decision making, strategic planning, and overall business resilience.
+This shift significantly improved decision-making, strategic planning, and overall business resilience.

 Unpacking QRA with Enterprise Risk Management